 You may shoot traditional film.

-Stella stays in the beach town of Nea Chora at the Danoas Hotel, which is right on the water.
+Accommodations Stella stays in the beach town of Nea Chora at the Danoas Hotel, which is right on the water.
 Classes will be conducted at the Danaos.
+Students are responsible for booking their own rooms here or elsewhere.
+Stella has rooms on reserve so students need to identify themselves as one of her students.
+Limited availability.
+Pricing includes a large continental breakfast.

-Nea Chora is 10 minutes walking distance outside of the Venetian port town of Chania.
+Nea Chora Beach is 10 minutes walking distance outside of the Venetian port town of Chania and htere are numerous hotels there.